arjun-menon/alteza/README.md

 The `default_datetime_format` is `%Y %b %-d  at %-H:%M %p`.

-_Note:_ These function calls spawn a `git` process, so they can be a tiny bit slow.
+_Note:_ These function calls spawn a `git` process, so they can be a bit slow.

 Available everywhere.